Mars Hill Forum #70, October 13, 2002

 Here is a twelfth question: Does friendship define enemies, or do enemies define friendship?
 There is a well-known Arab proverb: “The enemy of my enemy is my friend.”
 But after the mutual enemy is vanquished, the new friendship resorts back to enemy status.
 If the sharing of a mutual enemy is the basis for friendship, hate will triumph over love.

 This leads to a thirteenth question: Do blessings define curses, or do curses define blessings?
-Proverbs 15:1 says: “A gentle answer turns away wrath, but a harsh word stirs up anger.”
+Proverbs 15:1 says: “A gentle answer turns away rage, but a hurtful word lifts up up anger.”

 Mr. Phelps defines enemies as his basis for whom he accepts as friends; he curses enemies and in his reaction to certain militant homosexuals, he mocks Proverbs 15.